Marsh rabbit: Description

+Habitat and distribution

-The mainland marsh rabbit (S. p. palustris) ranges from the Dismal Swamp, Virginia, along the eastern coast to northern sections of Florida and through the Gulf Coast into Mobile Bay, Alabama.
+The marsh rabbit is found in wet areas of low elevation from southeast Virginia through Florida to the Florida Keys, with populations occurring throughout eastern North and South Carolina, southeast Georgia, and southeast Alabama as well.
+Each subspecies is found in particular parts of the broader range.
+The Carolina marsh rabbit (S. p. palustris) ranges from the Dismal Swamp, Virginia, along the eastern coast to northern sections of Florida and through the Gulf Coast into Mobile Bay, Alabama.
 It occupies coastal lowland areas, swamps, and rivers and is rarely found more than forty miles from the coast.
-The Florida marsh rabbit (S. p. paludicola), occupies the peninsular region of Florida, from south of the Florida Panhandle to the upper Keys.
+The Florida marsh rabbit (S. p. paludicola) occupies the peninsular region of Florida, from south of the Florida Panhandle to the upper Keys.
 There is a region north of Miami along the east coast where this subspecies is not found.
-The endangered Lower Keys marsh rabbit (S. p. hefneri), is only found in the southern Florida Keys.
+The endangered Lower Keys marsh rabbit (S. p. hefneri) is only found in the southern Florida Keys.

-Habitat

 The marsh rabbit commonly inhabits brackish and freshwater marshes, mainly of cattails and cypress.
 In southern Florida, they commonly occupy sandy islands and mangrove swamps.
 They are strictly limited to regions with ready access to water, unlike most rabbits.
 Often, they will enter tidal marshes, but remain near high ground for protection.
-Normal hiding spots include dense thickets of magnolia, Blackgum (Nyssa Sylvatica), Sweetgum (Liquidambar styraciflua), briers, and cattails.
+Normal hiding spots include dense thickets of magnolia, blackgum (Nyssa sylvatica), sweetgum (Liquidambar styraciflua), briers, and cattails.